reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 # Sound Enhancement Sony Xperia 10 Magisk Module

+## DISCLAIMER
+- Some Dolby & Sony apps and blobs are owned by Dolby™ and Sony™.
+- The MIT license specified here is for the Magisk Module, not for Dolby nor Sony apps and blobs.

 ## Descriptions
 - An equalizer ported from Sony Xperia 10 (I4113)
 - Sony ZNR (Zoom Noise Reduction) for enhance audio quality on video/audio recordings